opentracing/opentracing-cpp/docs/usage.md

 Say we have a service that acts as a proxy to a number of other HTTP servers.
 We may have a `getAccount` handler that reaches out to a user account service.

-To tracer our application, we'll first need to start the span:
+To trace our application, we'll first need to start the span:

 ```
 // requesthandler.m.cpp